-People tend to focus more on camera bodies and lenses when discussing camera gear.
+People tend to focus more on cameras and lenses when discussing camera gear.
 Those are exciting, fun purchases!
-Once new photographers find themselves with a camera body in hand, however, the next equally (or even more) important piece of gear takes center stage: memory cards.
-All digital photographers must use them to store photos, and indeed, you absolutely want to have the best memory card you can get.
+However, once a new photographer find themselves out taking photos, the next piece of gear takes center stage, and becomes infinitely more important: memory cards.
+All digital photographers must use them to store photos, and indeed, you absolutely want to have the best memory cards for photographers or video, that you can possibly get.

-When it comes to choosing which is the best memory card for photographers, it’s worth noting that the answer will change based on each photographer’s needs.
+When it comes to choosing which are the best memory cards for photographers, it’s worth noting that the answer will change based on each photographer’s needs.
 Specifically, of course, what camera do you own, but also, what do you photograph?
 With that in mind, here’s our guide to help you find the best memory cards for you.

 Understanding Different Types of Memory Cards

 If you’re new to photography, you should notice early on that your camera does clearly label which type or types of memory cards it can accept.
-There should be a basic label on the camera itself, plus the user manual will go into greater detail about memory card compatibility.
+There will always be a basic label on the camera itself, plus the user manual will go into greater detail about memory card compatibility.

-Some cameras only take one SD card, or two SD cards at once, while others may only take XQD, CFexpress, or other memory cards.
-Some cameras with dual card slots can use multiple memory card formats at once, such as SD and CFexpress.
+Many cameras only take one SD card, and some have two individual slots for two SD cards at once!
+Other cameras may only take XQD, CFexpress, or other memory cards.
+Some cameras with dual card slots can use multiple memory card formats at once, such as SD and CFexpress or XQD and SD.

 SD Memory Cards